cv_joint_small_wood-3.jpg

 August 30, 2022

-Delaying the decomposition of woody biomass is one of the crucial ways of reaching Yale Carbon Containment Lab’s most immediate goal: containing 30 million MTCO2e by 2030.
+Delaying the decomposition of woody biomass is one of the crucial ways the Carbon Containment Lab works toward containing carbon at scale.
 An exciting new idea to increase that delay has sparked the imagination of the lab members since its founding.
-This summer, with the rigorous work of 5 graduate students and Professor Jana VanderGoot, this initial idea has transformed into a full-scale pilot study: The Carbon Vaults Project.
+An idea that has long captured the lab's imagination, using architectural design to slow wood decay, took shape as a full pilot study: the Carbon Vaults Project, developed by Professor Jana VanderGoot.

 Wood preservation has long been a tradition in architecture.
 Architects have been thinking of ways to raise the wood off the ground to prevent its decay for decades.
 In the CC Lab, specifically, using carbon vaults for carbon storage was first imagined in 2021.
 Our call-to-action was clear: The United States Forest Service (USFS) is approved to thin 70 million acres of overstocked forests as wildfire treatment by 2032, which produce slash piles.
 These piles may decay or catch on fire, releasing a lot of carbon.

-Therefore, covering and protecting these slash piles is a great strategy both for fire mitigation and carbon storage, especially across the American West which faces severe wildfire risk.
+Covering and protecting these slash piles is a strategy that serves both fire mitigation and carbon storage, particularly across the American West, where wildfire risk is most severe.
+We explored several structural approaches to achieve this.

 Our initial solution idea as the lab was constructing a basic “earth berm” structure using mass timber and plaster to cover the slash piles.
 This storage method would be an effective short-term solution to store carbon, for a relatively low cost of $10-15k.
 However, the team soon started to realize that these wood vaults not only can be helpful for fire mitigation purposes, but they can also provide much-needed temporary storage for waste wood as a potential fuel source for future bioenergy facilities with carbon capture and storage (BECCS).